Thatgun1/Letzeat/README.md

 John's cooking class.
 Will include an about page, list of courses and items description.

 Feature a dynamic calendar for users to view upcoming events and be able to book online.
 Be able to pay online.
+Using acuity scheduling and stripe.